capnslipp/.dotbang/README.md

 If you would like to follow this system, just follow these simple steps:

-1. Fork or clone someone else's `.config` project.
+1. Fork or clone someone else's `.dotbang` project.
 It doesn't really matter who; you might as well choose someone you admire.
 2. Create a new `«your username»/main` branch with the command:
    `git checkout --orphan «your username»/main`
    _This will ensure that your branch is completely independent, not branched off of anyone else's._